MoshiDaBush/MoshiDaBush/README.md

 ### Hi there 👋
 - 🌱  Central University of Technology,Free State.
 - 💬 INFORMATION TECHNOLOGY : SOFTWARE NQF 5
-- THE REST IS HISTORY
+-
-- - 🔭 I’m web & app Dev
+- - 🔭 IoT Enthusiast
 <!--
 **MoshiDaBush/MoshiDaBush** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.